avanpo/avanpo.github.io/_posts/2015-07-15-particle-swarm-optimization.md

 In a practical scenario, it probably isn't the first algorithm I would try.
 A better approach is to start simple.
 First I would try a hill climber, then a simple metaheuristic like simulated annealing, and only after that consider a population-based algorithm like PSO.

-However, it is unclear whether it will yield better results than more popular population-based metaheuristics like genetic algorithms.
+It is unclear whether PSO will yield better results than more popular population-based metaheuristics like genetic algorithms.
 Regardless, the technique has garnered enough interest to effect a significant amount of research.